infinilabs/coco-extensions/docs/README.md

 ## Extension Files Hierarchy

 The structure is straightforward.
-The top-level directory represents the extension developer, described by the `developer.json` file. developers can customize their profile picture, which should be placed in the `assets` directory.
+The top-level directory represents the extension developer, described by the `developer.json` file.
+Developers can customize their profile picture, which should be placed in the `assets` directory.

 Extensions created by the developer are also placed there.
 Each extension resides in its own